ManoloEvans/FireWatch-Cloud/firewatch-aws/README.md

 - They will email you regarding completing the setup.
 Once you follow the setup rules you're IAM user will be created.

 In my IAM Console I have a role called "AmazonGrafanaServiceRole-" followed by some random characters.
 Inside the aws-iam folder there is a folder called "AmazonGrafanaServiceRole".
 This is contains the policies that I have attached to the role.
 These policies allow the Grafana workspace to query the Athena workgroup and read from the S3 Bucket.
 The policies I have inside the AmazonGrafanaServiceRole are super vital.
 I was getting an Amazon reads S3 error and it was because I didn't have the correct policies attached to the role.

+### IoT Core IAM Roles and Policies

+In the aws-iam/firewatchrole folder, there is a file called awsiotaction1role.
+This allows my firewatch role to put items into dynamodb tables.
+This is all I needed to give the IoT role the policies it needed for the scope of this project.

+There are other roles that were generated when you go through the cloudformation and a Thing is created in IoT Core.
+I won't go over these since it is a bit redundant, but I will put them into the aws-iam folder for reference.

+## IAM Roles and User Attached Policies

+Once again reminding you the reader here, that I am learning how to use AWS as we go along, so I would like to preface here that I know I am probably going overkill on the policies and roles.

+Inside the aws-iam/UserPolicies folder I put all of the Policies that I have attached to my IAM user.
+Keep in mind that you may only have up to 10 policies attached directly to your user.
+If you need more than 10 policies attached to your user, you can create a group and attach the policies to the group.
+Then you can attach the group to your user.

+Inside the aws-iam folder I have also put all of the roles that I have created.
+Most of them were created when you create something using AWS so I have just put them there for reference.

 ## Contributing